 Investing in energy: Oil and gas

-Crude oil and natural gas have been key sources of energy for years, and today they are ubiquitous sources of energy throughout the world.
-Both occur naturally, and are in a class of chemicals called hydrocarbons.
+Crude oil and natural gas have been key energy sources for years.
+Oil and gas stocks also dominated the energy investment market for a number of decades.
+Today they are ubiquitous sources of energy throughout the world.
+Both occur naturally and are in a class of chemicals called hydrocarbons.
 The two are generally found in close proximity to each other deep underground in rock formations; exploration companies drill wells to find the fuels, then extract them.

 Those watching the oil space know that oil prices are often volatile.
-Indeed, in just the past decade oil prices have seen an incredible range — prices soared past $140 per barrel in 2008, then crashed steeply from the end of 2014 to the beginning of 2016.
-At their lowest, prices were below $30, though since then they’ve recovered to trade between about $50 and $70.
+Indeed, in just the past decade, oil prices have seen an incredible range — prices soared past US$140 per barrel in 2008, then crashed steeply from the end of 2014 to the beginning of 2016.
+At their lowest, prices were below US$30, though since then they’ve recovered to trade between about US$50 and US$70.

 Such price swings are the result of a variety of factors, and in this article Forbes contributor Michael Lynch does a good job of outlining some of them.
 For example, he notes that oil consumption data is often not reported in a timely manner, and comments that the Organization of the Petroleum Exporting Companies, better known as OPEC, can influence prices.
 Even the weather can have an impact.